biojava/biojava.github.io/wiki/Dazzle.md

-Dazzle can be downloaded from [<http://www.derkholm.net/svn/repos/dazzle/trunk>](http://www.derkholm.net/svn/repos/dazzle/trunk) using subversion and built using ant
+Dazzle can be downloaded from [<http://www.derkholm.net/svn/repos/dazzle/trunk>](http://www.derkholm.net/svn/repos/dazzle/trunk) using subversion and built using ant:

     svn checkout http://www.derkholm.net/svn/repos/dazzle/trunk ./dazzle
     cd ./dazzle
     ant clean
     ant

+Note that the above download includes biojava, and some other JARs that you may find useful (and impossible to track down elsewhere).
+For this reason, you may need to type:

+    ant -lib jars

+instead of the "ant" given above.

 Installation and Configuration
 ------------------------------